situmtech/cordova/example/README.md

 ### Step 3: Run the app <a name="runapplication"></a>

-From the `example/` folder, execute the following command which works on both Android and iOS devices:
+From the `example/` folder, execute the following command to run the app on your device:

 ```bash
 # For Android devices